 But the Tibetans, who have been tortured or seen their loved ones murdered, are neither bitter nor full of hatred for their tormentors.
 Instead, their deep resources of compassion allow them to retain their sanity and equilibrium.
 The Buddha teaches us that hatred is a poison for the mind; it causes as much suffering for the hater as the object of his or her hate.
 When I read these stories I am humbled, because of people who have suffered so much can forgive their invaders, I can certainly forgive the petty annoyances and difficulties people cause me.

 The Dalai Lama tells us that compassion is not just for the easy people in our lives – those we love and care about.
 Compassion is for everyone, whether we like them or not; those who help us and those who do us wrong; the easy and the difficult, likeable and dislikable.
 As he says, 'Everyone wants happiness; nobody wants to suffer'.

 So, try to be a little more compassionate in your life – both to those you come into contact with and yourself.
 Compassion really is like a healing balm to a troubled mind.

-If you would like to learn more about being kinder and more compassionate to yourself, and would like to arrange a session, call me on 07766 704210 or email firstname.lastname@example.org
+If you would like to learn more about being kinder and more compassionate to yourself, and would like to arrange a session, email firstname.lastname@example.org